jdegand/jdegand/README.md

 ## My Skills

-Search jdegand on [GitRoll](https://gitroll.io/) to see a detailed analysis of my last fifty recently updated repos.
+Search `jdegand` on [GitRoll](https://gitroll.io/scan) to see a detailed analysis of my recently updated repos.

 ### Languages